Ksyula/Twitter_users_analysis/README.md

 I have changed some properties in the project, such as:
 - visualisation by hash tag #T-labs
 - time intervals are in months instead of days since my dataset spans almost 8 years and iterates by months are more appropriate
+You are welcome to find the resulted dynamic and static visualisation in pictures folder